lark-parser/lark/README.md

 ### Projects using Lark

- - [mappyfile](https://github.com/geographika/mappyfile) - A pure Python MapFile parser for working with MapServer
+ - [mappyfile](https://github.com/geographika/mappyfile) - a MapFile parser for working with MapServer configuration
+ - [pytreeview](https://gitlab.com/parmenti/pytreeview) - a lightweight tree-based grammar explorer

 Using Lark?
 Send me a message and I'll add your project!